 - Hazardous Zones: Red vests signal danger, making it easier to identify people in high-risk areas.

 - Logistics and Night Operations: Reflective vests increase visibility in low-light conditions, ensuring safety during night or warehouse shifts.
+To further enhance protection, integrating a robust warehouse security system can prevent unauthorized access and monitor real-time activities, adding an extra layer of operational safety.

 Job Roles